Lineacare/.github/pull_request_template.md

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code
-- [ ] I have review the types
+- [ ] I have reviwed the type checks
-- [ ] I have review that the lint check is performed
+- [ ] I have reviwed the lint checks is performed
-- [ ] I have reviwed the changes after the build
+- [ ] I have reviwed the changes after build
+- [ ] I have tested the changes of my code using postman (Fro Backend Only)